vuorenkoski/tugurium/README.md

-# Tempview
+# Tugurium

 Project work for FullStack 2022

-Idea: frontend and backend running in local Raspberry pi server, which collects and visualizes temperature and some other data.
+Idea: frontend and backend running in local Raspberry pi server, which collects and visualizes temperature and some other data produced locally.
 Frontend is build for browser and android device.
 Javascript is used as programming language.

 ## Data sources